vishalsingh17/BigDataQuestions/PythonAssignment-1.md

 Q12.
 What is indentation?
 What's the use of indentaion in Python?

 Q13.
-How can through some output in Python?
+How can we throw some output in Python?

 Q14.
 What are operators in Python?